Restaurants and mobile food service activities record the biggest number of establishments

-Valued added is gross output less intermediate input.
-Gross output for accommodation and food service activities is the sum of total revenue (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account and change in inventories.
-Intermediate input is equal to the sum of the following cost items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; cost of industrial services done by others; goods purchased for resale, research and development expense; environmental protection expense; royalty fee; franchise fee and other expense.
+Value Added is gross output less intermediate input.
+Gross output for accomodation and food service activities is the sum of the total income (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account and change in inventories.
+Intermediate input is equal to the sum of the following expense items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; expense of industrial services done by others; expense of non-industrial services done by others; goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee; and other expense.

 Gross addition to tangible fixed assets is equal to capital expenditures less sale of fixed assets, including land.